-Zest up your baked or grilled chicken with this easy Mexican chicken marinade.
+Zest up your baked or grilled chicken with this easy chipotle marinade.
 This bright blend of smoky flavors and fresh citrus is a real winner.
-The chipotle marinated chicken is very tender and flavorful and the crispy skin is irresistible.
+The chipotle chicken is very tender and flavorful and the crispy skin is irresistible.
 I’ve given instructions for baking, grilling and air-frying the chicken thighs so they’ll come out perfect every time.

-My husband loves Mexican food, so I’m always looking for ways to jazz up our weeknight chicken with a pop of Mexican, Southwestern or Tex-Mex flavors.
-This easy Mexican inspired chicken marinade has become one of my go-tos because I can make it the night before (or even in the morning, before work) and let it hang out in the chipotle marinade all day to soak up the goodness before popping it into the oven, or tossing onto a hot grill.
+My husband loves Mexican food, so I always want to jazz-up our weeknight chicken with Mexican, Southwestern or Tex-Mex flavors.
+This easy Mexican-inspired chicken marinade has become one of my go-to’s because I can make it the night before (or even in the morning, before work).
+The chicken hangs out in the chipotle marinade all day to soak up the goodness before popping it into the oven or tossing it onto a hot grill.

 Steve Raichlen is one of my husband’s grilling and barbecue idols.
 (Mine too).
 With countless cookbooks and even a Barbecue University (how cool is that?)– his easy, do-able recipes and techniques always deliver big flavors and acclaim from our diners.

 This chipotle chicken is based on one of his amazing recipes and all of the ingredients are probably in your pantry already.

 Ingredients for chipotle chicken marinade

 - Canola Oil

 - Dried Oregano